vinegarhq/vinegarhq.github.io/src/Vinegar/Contributing/Guides/Translation.md

 ## Prerequisites

-To translate Vinegar, one must already have an environment setup capable of compiling Vinegar as detailed in [Installing from source](../../Installation/guides/source.md).
+To translate Vinegar, one must already have an environment setup capable of compiling Vinegar as detailed in the last section of the [Installation guide](../../Installation.md).

 ## Translating a new language